Art-Sells/Arells/Build-Notes.md

 - - holdMASS = false
 - - - updateVatopGroups
 - - - fetchVatopGroups
-5. useEffect: If current bitcoinPrice < HAP then initiate executeSupplication from MASS_CBBTC API.
+5. useEffect: If current bitcoinPrice < HAP then initiate executeSupplication from MASS_CBBTC API (Arells Fee funder checks if wallet has less than .3 cents in ETH).
 - cpVatop = no change
 - cVatop = no change
 - cdVatop = cVact - cVatop